Skip to main content

 Working as a diplomat

-Government embassies, high commissions, consulates, multilateral missions, and representative offices exist globally and offer a range of careers, from diplomacy to policy to communication and in as a legal counsel.
+Government embassies, high commissions, consulates, multilateral missions, and representative offices exist globally and offer a range of careers, from diplomacy to policy to communication and as a legal counsel.

 Government agency